The nude and the Naked

 Not to say I’d be embarrassed if I did, but I don’t make AI-generated art.
 The preponderance of Neuerotica’s design comes from photographs, traditional art, or digital art (AI art doesn’t lend much of itself to customization for a website of this size and complexity).
 Most of the photographs seen here are by other artists and photographers, but some of it was (digitally) made by me.
 If there’s an image with no attribution, it’s an Adobe Stock photo or an asset from another paid provider.

 I hated AI-generated art after beta-testing Adobe's Firefly, but in 2025, I gave it a chance.
 I wanted to see what the clamor was all about.
 In the beginning, all I had ever seen of it was that slick, bright, shiny shit.
 I’m not just a random observer; I’ve been a fan of classical artists such as Rubens, Monet, and Michelangelo, as well as commercial artists like Frank Frazetta and Boris Vallejo.
 I even have antique and vintage art that dates back more than a century; I know art.
 I have developed a unique perspective on AI-generated art, am aware of the environmental impacts that people claim are associated with its use, and recognize that not all of those claims are 100% true.
-There’s also the AI bubble that many experts predict will burst sooner rather than later.
+There’s also the AI bubble that many experts predict will burst sooner rather than later (one can only hope).

 Most of the AI art I looked at back then inspired (and to this day, still inspire) the most outrageously humorous thoughts I had ever had, and I really don’t understand why.
 Not all of my AI-inspired ideas are humorous, though.
 In fact, my goal, almost from the moment I realized I had this "talent,” was to create satirical memes.
 The circus of despair, death, and tragic humor emanating from the Trump administration makes it easier for me to come up with ideas that match the images.
 My best memes are unapologetically savage because they have to be if they’re to be effective.
 What’s happening in the United States of America isn’t just political to me, it’s become personal.
 I’m angry.
 On the street, I use either my hands or whatever is at my disposal in the moment to defend myself or retaliate, however politics isn’t the arena where fists do any good: it can even make things worse if it comes down to a physical confrontation.
 My words are my weapons, they’re sharper than a katana and I wield them as such.
 That’s all I need.